Electromagnetic nucleon form factors in the extended vector meson dominance model: Extended vector meson dominance model

 The function \eqref{Eq:mult} is rational, which ensures the decomposition into partial fractions.
 The residues of $F_{iI}(t)$ at $t= m^2_V$ determine the contributions of vector mesons to the form factors.
 The coupling constants $f_{iI}^{VNN}$ of nucleons and vector mesons with isotopic spin $I$ are identified as follows:

 where $g_{\gamma V}$ stands for the vector meson coupling constants with photons.

-The finite values of nucleon form factors at $t=~4m^2_N$ within the context of the considered model are attributed to corrections related to vector meson widths and deviations from SR's.
+The finite values of nucleon form factors at $t=~4m^2_N$ within the context of the considered model are attributed to corrections related to vector meson widths which lead to deviations from SR's.
 Incomplete degeneracy in masses of isoscalar and isovector mesons and a possible contribution of $\phi$-mesons to nucleon form factors due to the approximate character of the OZI rule also violate SR's.

 In the eVMD$_1$ model, the threshold values of the form factors are assumed to be zero.
 The polynomials $P_{n-2}^{TN}(t)$ are factorized to give

 The normalization conditions read $P_{n-3}^{EN}(0)= e_N$ and $P_{n-3}^{MN}(0)= \mu_N$.
 The polynomials of the magnetic form factors follow SR's and are expressed as